Nirav186/Password-Manager/README.md

 - General exceptions

 ## Kotlin Multiplatform Support
-The app leverages Kotlin libraries to extend Compose Multiplatform support, making it easier to develop and maintain the UI across different platforms.
+The app leverages only Kotlin libraries to extend Compose Multiplatform support in future, making it easier to develop and maintain the UI across different platforms.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit pull requests for any features, bug fixes, or improvements.